 The free account allows you to create a 100 free zaps per month, i.e., a hundred SMS messages forwarded to Slack.
 750 tasks cost only $19.99, so depending on the volume of incoming texts you’re expecting, it shouldn’t break the bank.

 If you’re kind of familiar with the process, then you connect the two tools by logging into SimpleTexting, going to the Apps section, and clicking on the Zapier Integration.

-Thankfully, Zapier makes the process of forwarding SMS messages to Slack from SimpleTexting incredibly straightforward.
+Thankfully, Zapier makes the process of sending texts to Slack from SimpleTexting incredibly straightforward.